delacruzkb/JapaneseStudyTool/README.md

 Just something made to help me practice japanese based on our textbooks.

+Everything stored in the Database is a Term class.

+CSV format for initial loading: japanese(hiragana),english,japanese(kanji),type,lesson,requiredKanji

 Story mode:

 +half of the screen dedicated to loading google translate page in a webView